 Word of the short story spread and RKO Studios bought it for $10,000, intending to turn it into a movie with Cary Grant as the suicidal man who learns how precious his life really is.

 Several unsuccessful scripts later, Grant moved on and filmed another holiday favorite, The Bishop’s Wife, instead.

 But then Frank Capra read the story and felt it had the potential to “encapsulate everything I was trying to say in all of my films,” as he said in an interview.
 “That every man is born to do something.”

 He bought the script from RKO for the same $10,000 they had paid and changed the title to It’s a Wonderful Life.
 He later called it his favorite of all his movies.

-Did you know the script originally called for it to end with him on his knees, saying the Lord’s Prayer?
+Did you know the script originally called for a final scene with George on his knees, saying the Lord’s Prayer?
 They decided to bring the entire town into the final scene instead.
-Hard to imagine it any other way!
+Hard to imagine it ending any other way!